 Limit the use of locker rooms to handwashing and restroom use only.
 Showers should not be used due to potential spread of aerosolized droplets.
 Consider eliminating requirements to change clothes for PE.
 If use of locker rooms for changing is necessary, maximize ventilation and use tape, spots or cones to signal 6 feet of distance for students who need to change.
 Stagger entry to the changing area and use these facilities as appropriate with members of the same group/cohort.
 Make sure to limit occupancy of the locker rooms to avoid crowding.

 A student’s health screening information, COVID-19 test results, and other related information collected by or reported to a school is considered Personally Identifiable Information (PII) and is protected under FERPA as part of the educational record.
 For information about disclosure of FERPA-covered PII during the COVID-19 pandemic for purposes such as contact tracing in schools, please refer to the FERPA & Coronavirus Disease 19 (COVID-19) Frequently Asked Questions resource from the United State Department of Education.

-Schools should align their plans for returning to in-person instruction with the Washington State Department of Health’s (DOH) Decision Tree for Provision of In Person Learning among K-12 Students at Public and Private Schools during the COVID-19 Pandemic.
+Schools should align their plans for returning to in-person instruction with the Washington State Department of Health's (DOH) decision framework.

 Schools must be able to do the following before re-introducing in-person services: